 Overview

-We’ve made it super simple for developers and non-developers to add Social Warfare sharing buttons anywhere in your posts, pages and WordPress themes.
-There are two ways you can do this:
+It’s super simple for developers and non-developers to add Social Warfare sharing buttons anywhere in their posts, pages, and WordPress themes.
+There are two ways to do this:

 - Shortcode – for use in pages and posts.
 We’ll cover the shortcode in detail right here in this article.

 - PHP function – for use in theme files.
-We’ve got another in-depth article that gives you all the details you need.
+We’ve got another in-depth article that gives you all the details.
 Click here to check it out.

-This article will walk through each use case so you can take full advantage to Social Warfare’s placement versatility.
+This article will walk through each use case so you can take full advantage of Social Warfare’s placement versatility.

 Using the Shortcode

-You can add the share buttons inside of a post or page by using the [social_warfare]
+You can add share buttons inside of a post or page by using the [social_warfare]

 Control Which Page is Shared

-But what if you wanted to add share buttons to a page that actually share out another page?
-For example, what if you wanted to place share buttons on a “Thank you” page after someone signs up for your email list and you want them to share your sign-up page?
+With Social Warfare, you can add share buttons to one page that actually share a different page.
+For example, you can place share buttons on a “Thank you” page that appears after a subscriber signs up for your email list, then set those buttons to share your sign-up page (because sharing a “Thank you for subscribing” page with nonsubscribers is a bit aimless.)

-We’ve built this ability in as well!
-All you’ll need is the post ID for the page you want to share.
-You can find this by going to you Posts/Pages list and hovering your mouse over top of the titles.
+It’s easy!
+All you need is the post ID for the page you want to share.
+You can find this by going to your Posts/Pages list and hovering your mouse over the top of the titles.
 When you do this, a URL will appear in the bottom-left corner of your browser.
 Inside that URL will be a string that looks like this: ...post=XXXX&action=...

 [social_warfare id="X"]